shristii589/unilvr_sql_project/README.md

  as drank from cte1 )
 select * from cte2 where drank<=3;
 ```
+**Objective-** To provide insights into product performance across different divisions, enabling company to identify which products are driving sales in each category and supporting strategic decision-making for product development and pricing strategies.

 ### Q10.
 Create a report of top 5 products by net sales for fiscal year 2021 with the help of views